christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 - on **Google Compute Engine**, the naked VM, that can be useful in a big project where the install of very specific technologies can be common.

-So with Google Cloud, as your needs evolve, you can gain in flexibility, from full management to complete manual setup of public or private instances, each offer based on the more customizable one :
+So with Google Cloud, as your needs evolve, you can gain in flexibility, from full management to complete manual setup of public or private instances for the deployment of your Docker containers, each offer based on the more customizable one in the following order :

-  **AppEngine > Container Engine > Compute Engine or Kubernetes on-premise**
+  **AppEngine > Container Engine > Compute Engine (naked VM) + Kubernetes (interface to containers)**

 - to begin simple

-- in case you need more later on, you're not stuck by some technical limitations.
+- in case you need more later on, not to be stuck in some technical limitations.

 - to stay independant of Google future, not to stick to AppEngine API only.